softwaregroup-bg/ut-run/microservices.md

             // access param1, param2 keys in the current configuration root, when there is no module name }(...customization)) // pass the customization to the module

+        // pass path to a microservice module, can be hot reloaded if run.hotReload=true in the configuration require.resolve('ut-business-module'),

+        // if array is passed the first element is the module to be loaded, the rest
+        // elements of the array will be passed to the module function
+        // can be hot reloaded if run.hotReload=true in the configuration [require.resolve('ut-business-module'), ...customization],

     ];
 };